Coloring Square-free Berge Graphs: Abstract

 \section{Abstract}

-We consider the class of Berge graphs that do not contain a chordless cycle of length $4$.
+We consider the class of Berge graphs that do not contain an induced cycle of length four.
 We present a purely graph-theoretical algorithm that produces an optimal coloring in polynomial time for every graph in that class.

 {\bf Keywords}: Berge graph, square-free, coloring, algorithm